| 09:30~12:00 |

 - 3. Youngjin Yim: Similarities in the Origins of Ancient East Asian Adult Jar-coffins

-- 4. Mingyu Seo: Transcendence and Coexistence: Philosophical Responses and Tasks in a Civilizational Transition
+- 4. Mingyu Seo: Transcendence and Coexistence: Philosophical Responses and Tasks in an Era of Civilizational Transition

 - Discussant : Namho Cho